cheetahsweater/rhymeyomi/README.md

 There are lyrical examples in the assets folder compiled manually, but they are not functional yet, so they will not be elaborated on in the readme yet.

+The font being used in the UI is UD-Digi Kyokasho, which can be downloaded [here](https://eng.m.fontke.com/font/24526460/download/).

+The logo was created by my friend (genius) [kobeysucks](https://www.instagram.com/kobeysucks/), thank you so much for such a cool logo.

-Huge special thanks to Takumi Saito for giving me the inspiration to write Japanese rap for the first time after years of only listening and producing it.
+Huge special thanks to Takumi Saito/[Flo4ttt](https://soundcloud.com/flo4ttt) for giving me the inspiration to write Japanese rap for the first time after years of only listening and producing it.
 I wouldn't have ever needed to use a program like this if it weren't for his help, and I probably wouldn't have learned half as much about Python if I hadn't made this project.

 Also big special thanks to my friend [Nodrance](https://github.com/Nodrance) and my father [gaikman2015](https://github.com/gaikman2015) for looking over my code and helping me when I needed some assistance.
 Thank you as well to my best friend [theteamaker](https://github.com/theteamaker) for not only looking at my code, but being extremely encouraging and letting me know (in a way that frankly made me emotional) how proud she is of the progress I've made learning Python this year.